 - Includes emotional and behavioral health, the fastest growing challenge that students face today.

 The Understanding Disabilities curriculum is like no other.
 Our 30-plus years of experience, passion, and keen observation have led us to create a disability awareness curriculum that increases awareness, raises consciousness, and provides tools for students to act compassionately and respectfully at school today and in society tomorrow.

-- Take children on an inviting, interactive journey through increasingly more sophisticated concepts to help them develop a way of thinking and behaving they can share with people around them.
+- Takes children on an inviting, interactive journey through increasingly more sophisticated concepts to help them develop a way of thinking and behaving they can share with people around them.

-Further, the Understanding Disabilities program can lead to higher academic success.
+The Understanding Disabilities program can lead to higher academic success.
 UD helps build school environments where students feel safe, acknowledged, and respected.
-Student well-being is necessary for higher learning.
+Student well-being is critical for higher learning.

 The UD program is easy to use and all-inclusive.
-Lessons are provided via a script and accompanying multimedia presentations so that no specific training is required.
-Scripts, activities, multimedia presentations, and speaker suggestions round out the curriculum.
-Training, advice, and consultation are available.
+Lessons are provided via a script, speaker suggestions, and accompanying multimedia presentations.
+No specific experience is required.
+Our team is available to provide training, advice, and consultation.

 The Evidence of Success